 A certified addictions worker who’s been involved in the music industry since 1996, Ace Piva knows the ins and outs of the road and its associated pressures and struggles.
-He’s been there as a musician, tour manager, stage manager, sound engineer, production manager and addictions recovery coach.
-Today, Piva is co-founder, executive director and chairman of the board for Over The Bridge.
-His goals are to help break the stigmas associated with addiction and mental illness through education, awareness and support and provide resources to musicians, crew and entertainment professionals.
+He’s been there as a musician, tour manager, stage manager, sound engineer, production manager, and addictions recovery coach.
+Today, Piva is a founding partner, of Over The Bridge.
+His goals are to help break the stigmas associated with addiction and mental illness through education, awareness, and support and provide resources to musicians, crew and entertainment professionals.

 Hobbies: Cycling, listening to motivational audio books and WWE wrestling.

 Favorite Artists: Faith No More, Macklemore, Ghost

 Director of Operations

 Cole is no stranger to the ups and downs of the music industry.
 From playing solo and touring as a bassist, to running sound, recording, coordinating festivals and handling promotion and marketing, she has a broad range and 15 years of experience.
 For years she supplemented her earnings with minimum wage jobs, learning the value of hard work as she worked her way up from the bottom.
 Her determination landed her a job as general operations manager for Indie Week Canada which allowed her to work with hundreds of artists during a two-year span, and provided her a platform for learning and career expansion in Toronto.

 Smith has seen many artists struggle with addiction and mental health issues.
 She’s also lost fellow musicians to suicide.
 As someone who is diagnosed with bipolar disorder, she feels it is her personal duty to make a difference in the lives of as many musicians as possible and help them successfully manage their mental health issues as well as the disease of addiction.
 She believes no one should have to suffer in order to do what they love.

 Hobbies: Boxing, long-boarding and time travel